Support

 • FEFO: FEFO assumes that ‘first expired’ items will be the first out the door, making it useful in a food manufacturing or pharmaceutical context.

-Do you have a choice when it comes to using FIFO?
+Do you have a choice when it comes to using the FIFO inventory valuation method?

 If you’re comparing FIFO with LIFO, you may not have a choice in which inventory accounting method you use.
 Any business based in a country following the IFRS (such as Australia, New Zealand, the UK, Canada, Russia, and India) will not have access to LIFO as an option.